 Associated Press (AP): The news agency operates in some 240 locations worldwide, making it an irreplaceable source for American and international news.
 In Taiwan, CNA represents AP's English news service, providing some 500 articles per day.

 Reuters: CNA mainly distributes Reuters' international, tech, and sports news in Chinese for Chinese-speaking readers across the world.

 Agence France-Presse (AFP): The partnership between AFP and CNA provides extensive news in Chinese, with news photos added to every story.

 Kyodo News: Kyodo News provides real-time news stories in Japanese, and Kyodo News International offers international news stories and photos in Chinese and English.

 Yonhap News Agency (YNA): YNA is the national news agency of the Republic of Korea.
 YNA's Chinese news features photos and videos on the Korean entertainment and sports industry.

 Domestic and international news services:

-Advertisement on CNA's website (in Chinese, English, Japanese, and Spanish), CNA NewsWorld magazine, and almanacs
+Advertisement on CNA's website (in Chinese, English, and Japanese), CNA NewsWorld magazine, and almanacs

 Translation, publication, editing and curation of photos and videos, and photo and video shooting in Taiwan and overseas